Ligurian Sea: Extent

 A line joining Cape Corse with Tinetto Island (44°01′N 9°51′E) and thence through Tino and Palmaria Islands to San Pietro Point (44°03′N 9°50′E) on the Coast of Italy.

 On the North The Ligurian Coast of Italy.

 Flowings

-The Ligurian Sea is attraversed by the Modified Atlantic Water (MAW) on its surface and by the Levantine Intermediate Water in depth.
+The Ligurian Sea is traversed by the Modified Atlantic Water (MAW) on its surface and by the Levantine Intermediate Water in depth.
 It is also brushed by the two main currents which surround the Corsica island: the Western Corsica Current and the Tyrrenian current that reaches the Corsica Channel.

 Conservation

 In order to provide protection for the numerous cetacean (whales and dolphins; porpoises are not found in this part of the Mediterranean Sea) species in the Ligurian Sea the bordering countries established the sea as a SPAMI in 1999.
 The International Ligurian Sea Cetacean Sanctuary now covers 84000 km2 covering territorial waters as well as high sea.